-Men (2022: 78.4%) tend to get adequate physical activity more frequently than women (73.2%).
-The percentage of adequately active people in both genders also increases with educational level: 60.3% of persons with only compulsory education completed meet the adequate physical activity criteria, while the percentage who do so among those who have completed tertiary-level education amounts to 79.5%.
+Men (2022: 78.4%) tend to follow the recommendations for physical activity more than women (73.2%).
+Furthemore, the percentage of the population taking adequate physical activity increases with educational level: 60.3% of persons with compulsory education completed meet national physical activity recommendations, while the percentage who do so among those who have completed tertiary-level education amounts to 79.5%.

 This indicator is part of the Monitoring System Addiction and NCD (MonAM) of the Federal Office of Public Health (FOPH).